MeWe builds a bridge between government and business

 Collectly raises $1.9 million to move debt collection online

 Manik Suri, a former D.E.
-Shaw hedge fund wunderkind, has been wrestling with how best to help government put compliance policy into practice for years.
+Shaw hedge fund wunderkind, for years has been wrestling with how best to help government put compliance policy into practice.

 A recent affiliate at Harvard’s Berkman Center for Internet & Society and former director on the board of Entrepreneurship for America, Suri’s public service included a stint on the White House National Economic Council.